btahir/hacky-experiments/app/(micro)/micro/gemini-story/README.md

 # Gemini Story Creator

 A web application that leverages Google's Gemini AI model to transform user prompts into visual stories with text and matching imagery.
+The primary UI Code is located at `app/(micro)/micro/gemini-story`.

 ## Flow Overview

 1. **User Input**

    - User enters a story prompt in the form (minimum 10 characters)
    - The prompt describes the story idea they want to generate

 2. **API Processing**

    - Frontend sends the prompt to the `/api/gemini-story/generate-story` endpoint
    - The API validates the input using Zod schema validation
    - Rate limiting is applied to prevent abuse

 3. **Gemini AI Generation**

    - The prompt is enhanced with specific instructions to create 4-6 scenes with a beginning, middle, and end
    - The API uses Gemini Flash Exp model (multimodal capabilities) to generate:
      - Text descriptions for each scene
      - Matching images in a Disney digital art style

 4. **Response Processing**

    - The API processes Gemini's response to extract text and images
    - Text and image pairs are combined into "scenes"
    - Images are encoded as base64 data URLs